tiff-ritz/buildpacks-deb-packages/README.md

 project using the `com.heroku.buildpacks.deb-packages` table.
 The list of packages to install must be specified there.
 See below for the [configuration schema](#schema) and an [example](#example).

+### Configuring Environment Variables

+You can configure environment variables for the packages installed by this buildpack by defining them in the `project.toml` file.
+The environment variables are specified under the `env` key for each package.

+During the build process, the buildpack will read the `project.toml` file and apply the specified environment variables.
+The `{install_dir}` placeholder will be replaced with the actual paths so the variables are available at both `build` and `launch` phases using [layer environment variables][cnb-environment].

 #### Example

 ```toml